Empowering Youth With Disabilities

 about EYD

-Ivana Kirola founded Empowering Youth with Disabilities (EYD) in October 2007.
+ABOUT EYD Ivana Kirola founded Empowering Youth with Disabilities (EYD) in October 2007.
 The project brings adult mentors with disabilities into San Francisco public middle and high schools to work with students with disabilities.
 The result: Students’ academic performance improves, they gain social skills and they become more enthusiastic about relating to others with disabilities.

 In their weekly visits to the classrooms, mentors explore how to make the students’ educational experiences more rewarding, connecting with them on whatever level they learn at, regardless of their disability — mobility, intellectual, developmental, hearing, speech, visual and others.
 The project also encourages the participation of mentors with all types of disabilities.